py5coding/py5book/content/coming_from_processing_java.md

 ### Global variables

-If a variable is *declared and initialized* (type and value are defined) at the beginning of the sketch just remove the type declaration.
+If a variable is *declared and initialized* (type and value are defined) at the beginning of the sketch, like in the example bellow `int rad = 60;`, you can remove the type declaration and semicolon, leaving just `rad = 60` (or change it to an annotated assignment, like `rad: int = 60`).

 Since there is no way in Python to declare a variable without making an assignment, when the variable is just declared (a type is set without *initialization*) at the beginning of the sketch, we need to find where it is assigned for the first time and add the `global variable_name` statement at the beginning of that function.